DavitGvagvalia/AR-ghost-catcher/README.md

-# AR Ghost Catcher 👻
+# AR Model Viewer 🎭

-A spooky Halloween-themed Augmented Reality web application that lets you catch ghosts and other supernatural creatures using your mobile device's camera.
+A dynamic Augmented Reality web application that lets you view and interact with 3D models using your mobile device's camera.

 ## Features

 - **AR Integration**: Uses AR.js for marker-based augmented reality
-- **3D Models**: Interactive GLB/GLTF models (ghosts, pumpkins, bats)
+- **3D Models**: Interactive GLB/GLTF models with dynamic loading
 - **Image Targets**: Scannable AR markers for model placement
-- **Interactive Elements**: Tap to make creatures disappear with animations
+- **Interactive Elements**: Tap to interact with models and animations
-- **Halloween Theme**: Spooky but minimalistic design
+- **Dynamic Loading**: Automatically discovers and loads models from folders
 - **Mobile Optimized**: Designed for high-end mobile devices
 - **Sound Effects**: Ambient sounds and interaction feedback